Dynamic Variation:

 History of Europeans in GR

 As is the case with many American cities, the unique character of Grand Rapids was shaped largely by successive waves of European settlers.
-Dutch immigrants had the most lasting impact - Grand Rapids…
+Dutch immigrants had a particularly outsized impact - Grand…

 Read More